Applying for and opening an account

 It’s like an IOU, used by companies and governments to raise money.
 The buyer lends money to the seller in return for regular interest with the money returned at the end of the term of the bond (maturity date).
 The value of a bond can rise and fall based on the attractiveness of the income and the creditworthiness of the lender.

 It’s a type of bond.
-Instead of lending money to a company, it’s lent to the UK Government.
+Instead of lending money to a company, it’s lent to the UK government.

 It’s a pool of money gathered by a company from investors.
 It’s used to buy, manage or invest in property and land to generate income.
-Whilst the value rises and falls with the stock market, over the medium to long-term it provides the benefits of owning real estate without needing millions to invest.
+While the value rises and falls with the stock market, over the medium to long-term it provides the benefits of owning real estate without needing millions to invest.

 A fund of funds is an investment fund that invests in other funds, rather than directly in stocks, shares, bonds, etc. It’s a good way to lower the risk through diversification, and give your money more ways to grow.